benjha/nvrapids_olcf/docs/nvidia-rapids.rst

     module load ums-gen119
     module load nvidia-rapids/0.18

 The RAPIDS module includes cuDF, a pandas-like dataframe manipulation library; cuML, a collection of machine learning libraries that will provide GPU versions of algorithms available in scikit-learn; cuGraph, a NetworkX-like accelerated graph analytics library.
+This module was created from ``gcc/7.4.0``, ``cuda/10.1.243`` and ``python/3.7.0-anaconda3-5.3.0`` modules.